Justin Henry: Early life and education

-Life and career
+Career

 Acting career

-Henry began his acting career in Kramer vs. Kramer.
-For his performance in that film, he became the youngest person to ever be nominated for an Oscar or Golden Globe.
+Henry began his acting career in Kramer vs. Kramer (1979), which was released to widespread praise and won the Academy Award for Best Picture.
+For his performance as Billy Kramer, a young boy dealing with his parents' separation, he was nominated for the Academy Award and Golden Globe Award for Best Supporting Actor (making him the youngest person to ever be nominated for an Academy Award or Golden Globe) and won the Young Artist Award for Best Leading Young Actor in a Feature Film.

 His next role was in a 1983 episode of the American television series Fantasy Island.
 On the big screen, Henry appeared in the Brat Pack film Sixteen Candles (1984), as Mike, one of main character Samantha's siblings.
 Henry also played the son of a married couple played by Don Johnson and Susan Sarandon in the film Sweet Hearts Dance (1988).
 In this role, critic Janet Maslin called him a "large and amusingly sullen teenager".

 After graduation, Henry's next widely seen performance was in 1997, as a medical student in a two-episode role during the fourth season of ER.
 He starred opposite Ally Sheedy, Jason David Frank and Brian O'Halloran in the mockumentary The Junior Defenders, which was filmed that same year but released direct-to-video in 2007.